 Report the amount of moving expenses deducted from your federal income to move a Wisconsin business operation to a location outside Wisconsin or the United States.
 You can review a list of allowable moving expenses, here.

 The following codes may be an Addition or a Subtraction to Income:

 The following items may be either an addition to or a subtraction from federal adjusted gross income, depending on your situation.
-Fill in the code number and amount of any additions that apply to you on line 4.
-Fill in the code number and amount of any subtractions that apply to you on line 11.

 Note: If an adjustment listed on Schedule 2K-1, 3K-1, or 5K-1 is due to a variation between federal and Wisconsin law, this number should be modified on Wisconsin Schedule I. (i.e bonus depreciation)